 New York, March 15, 2010—Mexican reporter Evaristo Pacheco Solís was found shot to death on Friday in the city of Chilpancingo, in the crime-ravaged state of Guerrero, news reports said.
 Authorities must fully investigate the murder and bring those responsible to justice, the Committee to Protect Journalists said today.

 Pacheco, 33, a reporter with the

-weekly Visión Informativa
+weekly Visión Informativa was shot

 several times with a small caliber pistol, and his body was left along the side

 of a rural road, according to local news reports.
 Family members identified the